yas-sim/floppy_image_library_d88_d77/README.md

   -h, --help            show this help message and exit -f FILE, --file FILE  D88/D77 image file name
   -n IMAGE_NUMBER, --image_number IMAGE_NUMBER
                         Specify target image number (if the image file contains multiple images).
+Default=0
-Default=0 -s SOURCE, --source SOURCE
+  -s SOURCE, --source SOURCE
                         Source file name in the image file to read.
   -i INDEX, --index INDEX
                         Directory index number to specify the target file to read.
   -d DESTINATION, --destination DESTINATION
                         Destination (destination) file name.
 When omitted, the source file name and file attributes are used to generate the destination file name.
   -v, --verbose         Verbose flag
+  --decode_ir           File contents decode flag.
+If this flag is set, BASIC IR code
+                        will be decoded and stored as plain text source file.
   ```
 Command line examples: